Protonic Membrane model

 xc = model.(elyte).grid.cells.centroids(:, 1);

 We consider the solution obtained at the last time step, which corresponds to the solution at steady-state.
+The second line adds to the state variable all the variables that are derived from our primary unknowns.

 state = states{end};